dimi309/small3d/README.md

 Minimalistic, open source library for making 3D games in C++

-This project provides a sufficient level of game development functionalities for C++ developers to be able to build cross-platform games based on a single code-base.
+This library provides a sufficient level of game development functionalities for C++ developers to be able to build cross-platform games based on a single code-base.
 Supporting as many platforms as possible while minimising the amount of code and time needed for maintenance is favoured over richness of features